r-grandorder/tri-hermes/en/pages/Lostbelt/ooku.md

 Sure, you wouldn't be this helpless if I hadn't intoxicated you in the first place, but who cares!

 **Mata Hari:**
 Okay, here comes a widdle obstacle!
 Ready to step over it? ...You did it!
-What a big {(M) boy /(F) girl} you are!
+What a big [♂ boy /♀ girl] you are!
 Yes you are!

 ---